Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes, absolutely!
 All Council meetings are open to the public for observation from the gallery.
 Meetings begin at 5:00 pm so please arrive a few moments before to keep disruption of the meeting to a minimum.
 Observers in the gallery may not address Council.
 If you would like to address Council, please make a request to attend as a delegation and be added to the agenda.

 Any person or group of people can request to come before Council as a delegation.
-A maximum of two delegations are permitted at any one Council meeting.
-Each delegation will receive a block of approximately 15-20 minutes to make their presentation to Council.
 Delegation requests must be received by the CAO no later than the Wednesday prior to the Council meeting they wish to attend.
-Time slots for delegations are at 5:00 pm and 5:20 pm unless otherwise arranged.

 All requests to be a delegation must include the name of the person/group making the presentation including the number of people that will be attending as part of your delegation (to ensure adequate seating room is available or if a change of location will be required to accommodate).
 Requests must also include a main contact name, phone number and e-mail address (if available), as well as the purpose/reason/subject of your presentation to Council.
 If there is any material to be provided to Council for the presentation (handouts, etc.) please provide this at least 24-28 hours in advance of the meeting if at all possible or be able to provide 8 copies of each item.

-If you would like to request to be a delegate at a council meeting, please contact the Chief Administrative Officer at 306-338-2145 or email@example.com.
-Town Council Chambers102 Main Street N. (use south side doors for meetings, front doors will be closed).Wadena, SKS0A 4J0
+If you would like to request to be a delegate at a council meeting, please contact the Chief Administrative Officer at 306-338-2145 or firstname.lastname@example.org.Town Council Chambers102 Main St N (use south side doors for meetings, front doors will be closed).Wadena, SK S0A 4J0

 Please consider subscribing to the Agenda Centre ensure you are informed when new agendas or minutes are posted.
 You can subscribe to text or email notifications when new agendas and minutes are added for upcoming or past meetings.
 Follow the instructions below to subscribe: